Foster FAQs

 Learn more about the breed here.
 Read this article to better understand behaviors of mill mama dogs.

 Invisible or electric fencing is not permitted for many of our dogs.
-Dogs with a history of neglect, abuse, or fearfulness may react negatively to these systems, which can increase anxiety or cause setbacks.
-For this reason, dogs with certain backgrounds cannot be fostered or adopted into homes using invisible fencing or shock collars of any kind.
+Dogs with fearfulness or traumatic histories may react negatively to these systems, which can increase anxiety or cause setbacks.
+For this reason, dogs with certain backgrounds cannot be fostered or adopted into homes that use invisible fencing or shock collars of any kind.

 Our highest priority is always the safety, comfort, and well-being of our dogs.